The Gospel - your invitation to the Kingdom of God

 The pierced hand has triumphed over the armored fist.
 The kingdom of evil gives way to the kingdom of Jesus Christ, an order of things that Christians are already experiencing in part.

-Paul underscored this aspect of the gospel to the Colossians: “Give thanks with gladness to the Father, who qualified you for the inheritance of the saints in the light.
-He delivered us from the power of darkness and transferred us into the kingdom of his beloved Son, where we have redemption, which is the forgiveness of sins" (Colossians 1,12 and 14).
+Paul emphasized this aspect of the gospel to the Colossians: “Give thanks to the Father, who has qualified you to share in the inheritance of the saints in the light.
+He has rescued us from the dominion of darkness and brought us into the kingdom of his beloved Son, in whom we have redemption, the forgiveness of sins” (Kol 1,12 and 14).

-For all Christians, the gospel is and was present reality and future hope.
-The risen Christ, the Lord is over time, space and everything that happens down here is the champion for the Christians.
-He who has been lifted up to heaven is the omnipresent source of power (Eph3,20-21).
+For all Christians, the Gospel is and always has been present reality and future hope.
+The risen Christ, Lord over time, space, and everything that happens here below, is the champion for Christians.
+He who was taken up into heaven is the omnipresent source of power.
+(Eph3,20-21).

-The good news is that Jesus Christ overcame every obstacle in His mortal life.
-The way of the cross is a hard but victorious way into the kingdom of God.
-That is why Paul can summarize the gospel in a nutshell, "For I thought fit to know nothing among you except Jesus Christ alone, and Him crucified" (1.
-Corinthians 2,2).
+The good news is that Jesus Christ overcame every obstacle in his earthly life.
+The way of the cross is a difficult but victorious path to the Kingdom of God.
+That is why Paul can summarize the Gospel in the concise formula, "For I thought it right to know nothing while I was with you except Jesus Christ and him crucified."
+(1. Kor 2,2).

 The big reversal